DOI-ONRR/blog-nrrd/src/pages/hallway-study-state-offshore-navigation/index.md

 - Preference between the two prototypes
 - General input on improvements to the product

-## Identifying insights and recommendations from hallway testing
+## Prototyping part one: hallway testing the initial prototypes
 The participants from the hallway testing provided a wealth of insights into the navigation to the state and offshore region pages.
-Participants were introduced to the state pages and then were given the opportunity to click through two limited-functionality prototypes, options A and B.
+Participants were introduced to the state pages and then were given the opportunity to click through two limited-functionality prototypes, options A and B. Both options provide similar buttons that link users to the different states and offshore regions individually, but they differ in the initial navigation to these buttons.

 ### Option A
 - Option provides a link to the state and offshore region navigation page in the website’s footer.